 Fueling the device is a decent 4500mAh battery that supports 25W fast charging.
 Thankfully, you will get the power adapter inside the box—but only a 15W unit.

-Samsung is claiming up to two days of battery life on this thing but we doubt it.
+Samsung is claiming up to two days of battery life on this thing but our tests revealed far less endurance.
 A52 also has Dolby Atmos-certified stereo speakers making it a confident device for content consumption.
 As expected, it features Samsung’s Knox security as well.

 Samsung Galaxy A52 Specifications:

 - Body: 75.1 x 159.9 x 8.4mm, 189 gm, IP67 dust/water resistant